Profits spike, risks multiply in Asia's derivatives return

 Banks do not typically disclose how much money their equity derivatives desks make, but traders in Asia told Reuters that the top firms will make more than $200 million each this year, with a second tier making $100-200 million.

-The new breed of Asia equity derivatives, bankers in Asia say, forego the complex structuring of discredited crisis-era products in favor of simpler bets on stocks or indices.
+The new breed of Asia equity derivatives, bankers in Asia say, forego the complex structuring of discredited crisis-era products in favour of simpler bets on stocks or indices.

 But events in Japan in the last 18 months show how even simple derivatives products can exacerbate losses when markets move unpredictably.